Locations of visitors to this page

 Indeed, "... the Red Cross, which was called in to assist the wounded and civilians, found no evidence of a massacre.
 In fact, even the most recent review of the evidence (July 1999), by Arab scholars at Beir-Zayyit university in Ramallah, indicates that there was no massacre, but rather a military conflict in which civilians were killed in the crossfire."50

 The effects of the Arabs fabricating a lie about the behavior of Jewish forces during their assault on Deir Yassin proved to be counter-productive.
 Instead of strengthening resolve by uniting Arabs with a sense of outrage and yet more hatred toward the Jews, it caused them to pack up and leave town.
-Palestinian Arabs fled cities in a panic all over Palestine after hearing of this lie and it could legitimately be viewed as a catalyst explaining the Palestinian Arab refugees.
+Palestinian Arabs fled cities in a panic all over Palestine after hearing of this lie and it could legitimately be viewed as a major factor causing Palestinian Arab refugees.

 This information is not intended to sweep any unnecessary killings under the rug or suggest that Jews are incapable of killing out of aggravation or anger.
 There is some testimony by soldiers who participated in the battle of Deir Yassin who claimed such a thing did happen, though there is no idea how many people may have been killed purely out of anger.
 In fact Hazem Nusseibeh cited above debunking the lie of rape in the village also said the Irgun lined up 14 villagers and shot them after the major fighting died down.
 Considering the ferocity of the fighting and a total dead of 110, to say these killings were very many would be a giant stab in the dark.
 More likely, the situation described by a LEHI fighter was closer to the truth as he admits, "It was impossible to attack the enemy without hurting their families, it was difficult.
 It was painful and I'm sorry we had to do it, but we had no choice."44